Reflecting on the earlier points of assessment, Sunzi notes:

 The temple rehearsal is, essentially, war games focused on a specific conflict one may enter into, in order to determine strategy, etc. The key aspect of this passage lies first in the act of rehearsal preparations, whereby the varieties of offensive and defensive measures are tested – something akin to pen-testing.
 Without a thorough rehearsal, we remain in the dark regarding our own defensive (and technically, offensive) capabilities.
 But this also tells us something else; in rehearsal, the quality of attack and defense reveals the height of our own quality, ingenuity, and understanding.
 Pen-testing that reveals no weaknesses indicates either perfect security (unlikely), or the failure of the red team to find and exploit weaknesses (you should bet on this option).

 The question of scoring points is particularly crucial for the last category – scoring no points.
 This option is only achievable by utter failure of skill, or more realistically by failure to participate.
 Without preparation and rehearsals, we stand no chance against an attack, and have no sense of our own resources, strengths, and weaknesses.
 Without rehearsals against exceedingly strong opposition, we create a false sense of security, which opens us up to further vulnerabilities in the long-run.
 Without being part of the rehearsals, we leave ourselves in the dark as to the realities of our situation.
 The last option is the result of outsourcing security, and relying on their for-profit reports of their capability and success.
-At a risk of holding an overly cynical position, misreporting and misrepresentation of results is essentially standard across the entire spectrum of industries – and believing the CS industry to be somehow immune seems too big a leap of faith to bet your security upon.
+At a risk of holding an overly cynical position, misreporting and misrepresentation of results is essentially standard across the entire spectrum of industries – and believing the InfoSec industry to be somehow immune seems too big a leap of faith to bet your security upon.

 Thus far, Sunzi has only provided a brief introduction, focusing on issues that are generally well-known, but with the additional emphasis on the mastery of those issues.
-He has also already laid the groundwork for the kinds of necessary functions that will require knowledge of both internal systems, as well as information-gathering factors – which creates the start of the intersection between CS and CTI.
+He has also already laid the groundwork for the kinds of necessary functions that will require knowledge of both internal systems, as well as information-gathering factors – which creates the start of the intersection between InfoSec and CTI.
 Finally, he has introduced the kind of relational thinking that is required for successful assessment, by considerations of both sides engaged in a conflict, and a need for understanding the nature of offense to develop a functional defense, and vice-versa.

 In the coming chapters, Sunzi will turn to key qualities of an ideal commander and war ideology, and then proceed to flesh out the ideas noted briefly in this introduction, and those noted in the next two chapters.